cmayron/Legal-Calculus/README.md

 ---

 # **XVI.
-THE SIX CALCULI — THE EDUCATIONAL EDITIONS OF LCES**
+THE SIX CALCULI — THE EDUCATIONAL EDITIONS OF LCES™**

-The Six Calculi are the official educational Editions of LCES.
+The Six Calculi are the official educational Editions of LCES™.

 They implement the Constitution; they do not define it.